ukyuav/BC5-datalogger/README.md

 ### Setting up to launch on bootup

-_TODO_
+The reboot script can be setup by running 'crontab -e' and entering the following line:

-The reboot script can be found by doing 'crontab -e' on the pre-existing BC6 implementations and copying that command to the other planes.
+`@reboot cd home/pi/BC5-datalogger-master && sudo sh ./get_data.sh > home/pi/cronlog0 2>&1`

 ### Setting up USB drive